Your guide to the best national parks in the USA!

 The lowest point on Earth can be found at Death Valley.
 Even the name itself evokes awe and mystery.
 It only starts with the amazing things you can discover here.
 These heat-swept valleys are dotted with fantastic walks and views.
 The harshness of Death Valley is arguably part of the attraction that draws visitors.

 Death Valley is one of Las Vegas’s most enjoyable days out, just 2 hours from the hotel.
 The park has a variety of interesting sights to see.
-In such an unsettling location, spring wildflowers are among the surprise.
-Catch it right, and it’ll transform the deserted ground into colour.
+In such an unsettling location, spring wildflowers are among the surprises.
+Catch it right, and it’ll transform the deserted ground into color.

 As the largest national park in the contiguous at over 1.6 million acres, it is known for its extremes.
 Air temperature is the hottest with the harshest landscape on the planet.
 The air is the hottest globally, and the environment is the roughest.